Value betting explained

 To reduce the risk of betting too much of your betting bank, the Kelly staking plan uses something called the Kelly divider.
 This provides flexibility allowing you to set your risk level.

-The Kelly Divider usually uses a number from 4 to 10.
+The Kelly divider usually uses a number from 4 to 10.
 This number controls how quickly the betting bank will grow and reduces large fluctuations in the amount of money won and lost.

 In the example we will use a divider of 7, which you can decrease as your confidence increases.
 The higher the Kelly Divider, the smaller the stake size.